Okuti: Our full report

 - Further dining info, including room service

-- No, although private meals can be arranged for special occasions.
+- Private meals can be arranged for special occasions on request.

 - Drinks included